microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/insights-list-used.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Calculate and list the documents the user has viewed or modified.
+Calculate and list the documents that a user has viewed or modified.

 For the signed-in user:
 - This method includes documents that the user has modified; see [example 1](#example-1-return-documents-that-user-has-modified).